Slitthe/TechnicalTasks/README.md

 12. Value tuples
    - https://stackoverflow.com/questions/41084411/whats-the-difference-between-system-valuetuple-and-system-tuple
    - https://ilspy.net/ (Tool for viewing .NET assembly code as it would look in different C# versions)

+13. Async/await
+   (Threads -> Tasks -> Async/await)
+   --

+Tasks are background threads, this means that when the main threads end the tasks queued in the thread pool (and the thread pools themselves) also end